Linwood Holton Jr, 1st GOP Va governor of 20th century, dies

 RICHMOND, Va.
-(AP) — A. Linwood Holton Jr., Virginia’s first Republican governor since Reconstruction and a crusader against racial discrimination, died Thursday, his family said in a statement.
+(AP) — A. Linwood Holton Jr., Virginia’s first Republican governor since Reconstruction and a crusader against racial discrimination, died Thursday.
 He was 98.

-Holton died peacefully Thursday morning at his home in Kilmarnock, Virginia, according to the statement from his children that specified no cause of death.
-The statement was shared by the office of Democratic U.S. Sen. Tim Kaine, Holton's son-in-law.

-Holton, who served from 1970 to 1974, was a moderate who raised taxes and declared an end to “Massive Resistance,” the state's onetime official policy of opposing public school integration.
-He eventually fell out of favor with the increasingly conservative GOP, which he criticized as obsessed with cutting taxes at the expense of crucial services.
+Holton, who served from 1970 to 1974, declared an end to “Massive Resistance,” Virginia’s institutional defiance of federal orders to desegregate its schools.
+A moderate who raised taxes, he eventually fell out of favor with an increasingly conservative GOP he criticized as obsessed with cutting taxes at the expense of crucial services.

-“I’ll bet not three of 10 people in this room could tell you what tax I increased, but they all appreciate the swimmable rivers throughout Virginia which my 1 percent increase in the state income tax paid for,” Holton said at a 1999 conference surveying his administration.
+Holton died peacefully at his home in Kilmarnock, his children said in a statement shared by the office of Democratic U.S. Sen. Tim Kaine, Holton’s son-in-law.
+Kaine called Holton “more than a father-in-law — he was my friend and my public service role model.”

-Holton, who became the state’s first GOP governor since Reconstruction when he defeated Democrat William C. Battle, enrolled his own children in predominantly Black schools rather than fight school busing.
+Holton was the first Republican to break the stronghold Democrats held on state government for nearly 100 years, defeating William C. Battle in 1969.
+He enrolled his own white children in predominantly Black schools rather than fight school busing.
+He also was the first Virginia governor to appoint Black officials to high-level government posts.

 “To the world, Governor Linwood Holton is known as a giant of civil rights and change.
-When others stood in the doorways of schools to block de-segregation, our Dad walked us (and bused us) to integrated schools to show the rest of the world the way of justice,” his children said in the statement.
+When others stood in the doorways of schools to block de-segregation, our Dad walked us (and bused us) to integrated schools to show the rest of the world the way of justice,” his children's statement said.

+Of raising taxes, Holton once said at a 1999 conference on his administration: “I’ll bet not three of 10 people in this room could tell you what tax I increased, but they all appreciate the swimmable rivers throughout Virginia which my 1 percent increase in the state income tax paid for.”

-Holton also alienated Democrats who controlled the General Assembly when he insisted on a GOP opponent in 1970 for U.S. Sen. Harry F. Byrd Jr.’s bid for reelection as an independent.
+Holton alienated Democrats who controlled Virginia's General Assembly when he insisted on a GOP opponent in 1970 for U.S. Sen. Harry F. Byrd Jr.’s bid for reelection as an independent.

-By the time his term was over, Holton had lost his party’s support.
+By the time his term was over, Holton had also lost his own party’s support.
+His choice as state GOP chairman lost to the preferred candidate of GOP conservatives.

 Although he never officially left the GOP, the former governor increasingly sided with Democrats.